 Subscribe for full access to Inmarsat's revenue in full detail

-Inmarsat's customers primarily consist of airlines and Aviation and maritime Transportation companies.
-Examples of Inmarsat's customers include Toei Reefer Line, Ethiopian Airlines and Sallaum Lines.
-Examples of Inmarsat's suppliers include Barco, Eutelsat and Skyline Communications.
+Inmarsat's customers primarily consist of maritime Transportation and airlines and Aviation companies.
+Examples of Inmarsat's customers include Sallaum Lines, Toei Reefer Line and Ethiopian Airlines.
+Examples of Inmarsat's suppliers include Eutelsat, Barco and Skyline Communications.

 Example Customers